forefireAPI/firefront/README.md

 ```
 The command will output a `CommandShell` file inside the `bin` directory

-If it does not work, set the environment variables, and insert the path to the Netcdf (and Java headers for JNI bindings if required).
+If it does not work, try using the `/tools/Sconstruct` file.
+Replace the `Sconstruct` file with `/tools/Sconstruct`.
+Set the environment variables, and insert the path to the Netcdf (and Java headers for JNI bindings if required).

 ## 3. Running an example